AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 geometric-topological "boundaries boundary equals zero"

-therefore Einstein equation (2.50) as a basis, it follows them
+Therefore, if we take Einstein equations (2.50) as a basis, it

 conservation of energy and momentum of the source *).
 This law of